microsoft/mona-saas/docs/README.md

 Given the numerous dependencies that Mona takes on Azure, the easiest way to debug it is to deploy it into your Azure environment (using the provided setup script) and [use Visual Studio to remotely debug the Mona web app](https://docs.microsoft.com/azure/app-service/troubleshoot-dotnet-visual-studio#remotedebug) directly.
 This will require you to open the Mona solution that you previously cloned in Visual Studio and attach the debugger to your running Mona web app.

 Remotely debugging the Mona web app using the method described above requires that the app be deployed in [`debug` configuration](https://docs.microsoft.com/visualstudio/debugger/how-to-set-debug-and-release-configurations).
 By default, the Mona web app is deployed in `release` configuration for performance reasons.
 When debugging, we recommend that you [use Visual Studio to publish the Mona web app in `debug` configuration](https://docs.microsoft.com/azure/app-service/quickstart-dotnetcore?tabs=netcore31&pivots=development-environment-vs#publish-your-web-app) to its own [App Service deployment slot](https://docs.microsoft.com/azure/app-service/deploy-staging-slots).
 Doing so will prevent your production customers from being interrupted and give you a clean, easily disposed environment for your debugging needs.

+## Does Mona have a health check endpoint?

+Yes it does.
+Mona exposes a public health check `HTTP GET` endpoint at `/health`.
+If the Mona deployment is healthy and able to access all of its service dependencies, the endpoint will return a `HTTP 200 OK`.
+Any other status code indicates that Mona is unhealthy.
+[The Mona upgrade script uses the endpoint to ensure that the deployment is healthy before committing the upgrade to production.](#how-do-i-upgrade-mona) You can also use this health check endpoint to deploy Mona in a highly available configuration using [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/health-probes), [Application Gateway](https://docs.microsoft.com/azure/application-gateway/application-gateway-probe-overview), [Kubernetes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/), etc. [You can also leverage the Application Insights resource deployed with Mona to configure availability tests using the health check endpoint.](https://docs.microsoft.com/azure/azure-monitor/app/availability-standard-tests)